 Temple of Augustus and Rome

-The Temple of Augustus and Rome was built between 25 and 20 B.C. following the Roman conquest of central Anatolia and the designation of Ancyra (modern-day Ankara) as the new capital of Galatia.
-Following the death of August in A.D.
-14, the Res Gestae Divi Augusti, or the Deeds of the Divine Augustus were inscribed in Latin along the interior walls of the pronaos (the inner area of the portico) and in Greek on nineteen columns on an exterior wall of the cella (the inner chamber of the temple).
+The Temple of Augustus and Rome was built between 25 and 20 B.C. following the Roman conquest of central Anatolia and the designation of Ancyra, modern-day Ankara, as the new capital of Galatia.
+Following the death of Augustus in A.D.
+14, the Deeds of the Divine Augustus were inscribed in Latin along the interior walls of the inner portico and in Greek on the columns of an exterior wall on the temple’s inner chamber.
 While various inscriptions of this work have been found scattered throughout the former Roman Empire, the text at Ankara is the most complete version.
-The temple was converted into a church in the 5th century, and in the 15th century the site was converted into a madrassa and mosque for the Bayrami Sufi sect.
+The temple was converted into a church in the fifth century.
+In the fifteenth century it became a madrassa, or an Islamic religious school, and mosque for the Bayrami Sufi sect.

-The Temple of Augustus and Rome is most notable for the inscriptions that preserve the deeds of the Augustus on a more complete scale than anywhere else in the former Roman Empire.
-The deterioration of the stones threatened to erase this remarkable survival.
+The Temple of Augustus and Rome is an important vestige of Emperor Augustus’ significance to the Roman Empire.
 Conservation of the structure will ensure that this enduring testament of Rome’s presence in Anatolia will remain for future generations.